thsavage/Zoom-Best-Practices/README.md

 # Zoom-Best-Practices
 This repository contains some thoughts about best practices for remote instruction.

-# Thoughts on my experience, which may differ.
+# Thoughts on my experience, which may vary.

 * Use a quiet location with as little external sound as possible.
 * Distribute materials through NYU Classes.